A Christian Declaration on American Foreign Policy

 Robert G. Kaufman; Robert and Katheryn Dockson Professor of Public Policy, Pepperdine University

-Marc LiVecche, Managing Editor, Providence; Scholar of Christian Ethics, War, & Peace at the Institute on Religion and Democracy
+Marc LiVecche, Executive Editor, Providence; Scholar of Christian Ethics, War, & Peace at the Institute on Religion and Democracy

 Joe Loconte, Professor of History, King’s College in New York